Quasa

 2. Misfortunes don’t come singly

-What every Business should have Learned from the 2008 RecessionThe 2008 crisis began with the banks failing because of over-leveraged subprime mortgages.
-It was followed by the stock market crash which wiped out substantial chunks of wealth and decimated retirement funds.
+What every Business should have Learned from the 2008 RecessionThe 2008 crisis began with failing banks burdened by over-leveraged subprime mortgages, followed by a stock-market crash that erased vast amounts of wealth and devastated retirement savings.

 3. We live in one world